by Marcelle Pick, OB/GYN NP

 “Free” testosterone is the portion of the hormone that is biologically active in your bloodstream.
 After menopause, a woman may have volatile levels of free testosterone at work, which accounts for some of the annoying male-pattern facial hair that’s common during the transition.
 Most doctors only test total testosterone levels, not the combined amount.
 Adding DHEA to this scenario can tip the scale drastically.

 On the other hand, I’ve also seen patients who convert most of their DHEA into estrogen.
 In this case, DHEA supplements create a different kind of estrogen-progesterone imbalance with symptoms similar to PMS, including breast tenderness and mood swings.
-(See our article on estrogen dominance.)
+For more information, see our article about estrogen dominance.

 Even though we’ve been trained in our culture to expect a one-size-fits-all drug cure for every health issue, ingesting a powerful hormone like DHEA can be unpredictable — and in some cases, risky.
 That’s why we advise our patients not to self-medicate.